Skip to main content

 The Conversational Video Interface (CVI) is built on a modular layer system, where each layer handles a specific part of the interaction.
 Together, they capture input, process it, and generate a real-time, human-like response.
 Here’s how the layers work together:

 Uses Raven to analyze user expressions, gaze, background, and screen content.
-This visual context helps the replica understand and respond more naturally.Configure the Perception layer
+This visual context helps the PAL understand and respond more naturally.Configure the Perception layer

 Controls the natural dynamics of conversation, including turn-taking and interruptibility.
-Uses Sparrow for intelligent turn detection, enabling the replica to decide when to speak and when to listen.Configure the Conversational Flow layer
+Uses Sparrow for intelligent turn detection, enabling the PAL to decide when to speak and when to listen.Configure the Conversational Flow layer

 This layer transcribes user speech in real time with lexical and semantic awareness.Configure the Speech Recognition (STT) layer